cdfredrick/AstroComb_HPF/startup.md

+The following lists the procedure for turning on the astrocomb system.
+The one-off commands needed to enact these instructions remotely are contained within "Scripts/Misc/misc.py".

 1. Check that the liquid chiller is on
 2. Set the IM bias to the last known level
 3. Enable ILX 1's outputs